magento-ecg/coding-standard/README.md

 It allows automatically check your code against some of the common Magento and PHP coding issues, like:
 - raw SQL queries;
 - SQL queries inside a loop;
-- direct instantiation of Mage and Enterpise classes;
+- direct instantiation of Mage and Enterprise classes;
 - unnecessary collection loading;
 - excessive code complexity;
 - use of dangerous functions;